marcodb26/TabMania/README.md

 ### Searching beyond open tabs
 TabMania supports searching among _bookmarks_, _recently closed_ tabs and _browsing history_ items.
-Go to the _Settings_ page, and under _General settings_ choose which class you want included and which excluded.
+Go to the _Settings_ view, and under _General settings_ choose which class you want included and which excluded.
 Do it at any time, even mid-search, to filter in or out extra pages.
 TabMania restricts _bookmarks_ and _browsing history_ to a maximum of 500 items each during a search. _Recently closed_ tabs are capped by Chrome at a maximum of 25 top level items (either closed tabs or closed windows).